-The Livestock 101 area was not identified as a Commercial Regional Node in the General Plan at the time the General Plan EIR was prepared, however the Highway 101 and State Route 156 node located at the intersection of one scenic and one eligible scenic highway was considered.
-It was determined that development of the node areas, would not result in significant impacts to the County designated scenic corridor with implementation of General Plan policies (General Plan EIR p.
+The Betabel Road area was identified as a Commercial Regional Node in the General Plan (see General Plan Figure 3-5) and impacts associated with future development of this general geographic area were considered in the General Plan EIR (see General Plan EIR p.
+4-4, 9-1).
+It was determined that development of the node areas, including Betabel Road, would not result in significant impacts to the County designated scenic corridor with implementation of General Plan policies (General Plan EIR p.
 5-35).
-The General Plan determined that implementation of General Plan policies would reduce impacts to scenic highways to a less than significant level for County wide development along scenic highways (General Plan EIR p.
-5-35).
-General Plan policies would remain applicable to future development in the C-3 nodes, and the C-3 District includes supplemental policies for the protection of scenic resources to ensure visual impacts are limited.
-Section 25.16.066 prevents structures within 150 feet from the side line of the nearest U.S. Highway 101 travel lane, or closer than 50 feet from the side line of an on- or off-ramp with the exception that freestanding signs may be located within these areas.
-Section 25.16.067 (E) requires the screening of parking lots and loading areas from public roadways.
-Section 25.16.070 (B) requires the visibility of driveways and access roads on slopes of greater than five percent to be fully screened from views from scenic highways.
-Future development of the Livestock 101 C-3 node would not result in new or substantially more severe impacts than those identified in the General Plan EIR.
+General Plan policies would remain applicable to future development in the C-1 zone, and the C-1 District includes supplemental development policies such as setbacks and height limits for the protection of scenic resources and to ensure visual impacts are limited..
+Additionally, future development projects shall implement Mitigation Measures AES-B1, which requires screening of buildings and parking lots, as well as driveways and access roads on slopes exceeding five percent, and AES-B4, which prevents structures within 150 feet from the side line of the nearest U.S. Highway 101 travel lane, or closer than 50 feet from the side line of an on- or offramp with the exception that freestanding signs may be located within these areas.
+Rezone of the Betabel Road C-3 node to add C-1 would not result in new or substantially more severe impacts than those identified in the General Plan EIR.

-Defining visual characteristics of San Benito County include agricultural croplands, c. rangelands, rolling hills, open spaces, historic towns and mining sites, and views of the central Coast Range Mountains.
+c.
+Defining visual characteristics of San Benito County include agricultural croplands, rangelands, rolling hills, open spaces, historic towns and mining sites, and views of the central Coast Range Mountains.
 According to the General Plan EIR, buildout of the General Plan would lead to urban development and other activities that could substantially degrade the existing visual character or quality of the County and its surroundings.
 The General Plan EIR identified Mitigation Measures AES-3a and AES-3b, which restrict development on hillsides and require that new development appears complementary to existing rural or low intensity land uses through the use of vegetative screening and topography and that development be appropriate to the setting by appearing similar to existing uses in the vicinity (General Plan EIR pp. 5-46-5-47).
-These mitigation measures are reflected in General Plan Policies NCR-8.9, NCR-8.11, and NCR-8.12 (General Plan EIR, p.
+These mitigation measures are reflected in General Plan Policies NCR-8.9, NCR-8.11 (General Plan EIR, p.
+5-32), and NCR-8.12 (General Plan EIR, p.
 5-46).
 Additionally, Goal NCR-8 requires the preservation of visual qualities and the character of its communities and rural landscape (General Plan EIR, p.
 5-29).
 The General Plan EIR found that implementation of General Plan goals and policies and these mitigation measures would reduce degradation of the existing visual character or quality of public views of to less than significant (General Plan EIR p.
 5-46).